-222.27.
-The Heads of State and Government expressed grave concern on perpetual delay in communication of information to the concerned TCCs/PCCs and the repatriation of injured or fallen peacekeepers from the field to their home countries.
-They urged DPKO to expedite the operationalization of the new online NOTICAS database application to enhance the procedures pertaining to the communication of information with concerned troop contributing countries on incidents or accidents happening in the field and to proceed swiftly on the repatriation of injured or fallen peacekeepers, without giving priority to financial costs;
+264.31 The Heads of State and Government expressed grave concern on the delay in communication of information to the concerned TCCs/PCCs and the repatriation of injured or fallen peacekeepers from the field to their home countries.
+They urged DPO to continue to enhance the procedures pertaining to the communication of information with concerned troop contributing countries on incidents or accidents happening in the field and to proceed swiftly on the repatriation of injured or fallen peacekeepers, without giving priority to financial costs;

-222.28.
-The Heads of State and Government underlined the importance for an effective triangular cooperation between Troop and Police Contributing Countries, the Secretariat and the Security Council, and noted with appreciation the recent interest in strengthening this cooperation.
+264.32 The Heads of State and Government underlined the importance for an effective triangular cooperation between Troop and Police Contributing Countries, the Secretariat and the Security Council, and noted with appreciation the recent interest in strengthening this cooperation.
 The Heads of State and Government strongly supported a complete reshuffling of the current modalities of the triangular cooperation in order to make it more result-oriented and beneficial to all.
 They reiterated that effective triangular meetings must take place at a regular basis, with a view to ensuring continuous, substantive, representative and meaningful dialogue well ahead of mandate renewals, in order to avoid an ad hoc approach in this regard.

-222.29.
-The Heads of State and Government expressed the view that further development of the mechanisms, referred to in paragraph 221.28 above, towards achieving peacekeeping objectives should be considered;
+264.33 The Heads of State and Government expressed the view that further development of the mechanisms, referred to in paragraph 255.32 above, towards achieving peacekeeping objectives should be considered;

-222.30.
-The Heads of State and Government emphasized that enhancing the role of Troop Contributing Countries in all different aspects at all phases of the Peacekeeping process remains a top priority and underscored in particular that the experience and expertise of troop contributing countries can be drawn upon when the Security Council implements, extends or adjusts UN peacekeeping mandates.
-Troop contributing countries are best placed to contribute to an objective assessment of the situation on the ground.
-In this regard, enhanced and better interaction between Troop Contributing Countries and the Security Council Working Group on Peacekeeping Operations could also contribute to a more inclusive and substantial consultation and decision-making process;
+264.34 The Heads of State and Government emphasized that enhancing the role of Troop and Police Contributing Countries in all different aspects at all phases of the Peacekeeping process remains a top priority and underscored in particular that the experience and expertise of troop contributing countries can be drawn upon when the Security Council implements, extends or adjusts UN peacekeeping mandates.
+Troop and Police contributing countries are best placed to contribute to an objective assessment of the situation on the ground.
+In this regard, enhanced and better interaction between Troop and Police Contributing Countries and the Security Council Working Group on Peacekeeping Operations could also contribute to a more inclusive and substantial consultation and decision-making process.

-222.31.
-The Heads of State and Government emphasized that any invitation by the UN Secretariat to the meetings on establishing a new UN peacekeeping mission or expanding an ongoing UNPKO should be transparent and encompass all current and potential Troop Contributing Countries;
+264.35 The Heads of State and Government emphasized that any invitation by the UN Secretariat to the meetings on establishing a new UN peacekeeping mission or expanding an ongoing UNPKO should be transparent and encompass all current and potential Troop Contributing Countries

-222.32.
-The Heads of State and Government stressed that peacekeepers cannot substitute to peacebuilders and that Peacekeeping efforts should be accompanied by Peacebuilding activities, in such a manner as to facilitate the economic revitalization, development and to enable national capacity building, on the basis of national ownership, to pave the way towards a seamless exit strategy, to prevent recurrence of armed conflicts and to support critical tasks in order to achieve sustainable peace;
+264.36 The Heads of State and Government stressed that peacekeepers cannot substitute peacebuilders, and that Peacekeeping efforts should be accompanied by Peacebuilding activities, in such a manner as to facilitate the economic revitalization, development and to enable national capacity building, on the basis of national ownership, to pave the way towards a seamless exit strategy, to prevent recurrence of armed conflicts and to support critical tasks in order to achieve sustainable peace;

-222.33.
-The Heads of State and Government reaffirmed that peacekeeping remained the most cost-effective tool available to the United Nations for the promotion and maintenance of international peace and security but also noted that in the face of the changing global peace and security environment, peacekeeping needed to be strengthened through support for political solutions for durable and sustainable peace.
+264.37 The Heads of State and Government reaffirmed that peacekeeping remained the most cost-effective tool available to the United Nations for the promotion and maintenance of international peace and security but also noted that in the face of the changing global peace and security environment, peacekeeping needed to be strengthened through support for political solutions for durable and sustainable peace.
 It was reiterated that addressing the root causes of conflict was the best conflict prevention and resolution strategy along with inclusive national ownership and leadership to drive the peace processes;